UMAprotocol/UMIPs/UMIPs/omnibus-3-price-identifier.md

 7. (for USD/IDLE) Round result from step 6 to 8 decimals to get the USD/IDLE price.
 ```

 Voters should ensure that their results do not differ from broad market consensus.
 This is meant to be vague as the token-holders are responsible for defining broad market consensus.
+Considering limited liquidity of IDLE token voters should watch out for any attempted price manipulation.

+## Security considerations

+IDLE token does not have any visible liquidity on CEXs and also its on-chain liquidity is quite weak, with less than $2 million combined on both Uniswap and SushiSwap pools.
+Even though TWAP price processing is applied, this might not be sufficient to protect against well capitalized attacks on liquidatable contracts.
+Thus, it is strongly advised to use this price identifier only for non-liquidatable contracts like issuing range tokens.

+UMA holders should also consider re-defining this identifier as liquidity in the underlying asset changes.